kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### Eleventy

 [Eleventy](https://www.11ty.dev/) is flexible.
-Multiple template languages are officially supported, more can be added with plugins.
-I picked [Nunjucks](https://mozilla.github.io/nunjucks/) as my template engine because it’s inspired by the [Django](https://www.djangoproject.com/) template engine which I liked a lot.
+Multiple template languages are officially supported, and more can be added with plugins.
+I picked [Nunjucks](https://mozilla.github.io/nunjucks/) as my template engine because it’s inspired by the [Django](https://www.djangoproject.com/) template engine, which I liked a lot.

 Eleventy takes a lot of the ideas of [Jekyll](https://jekyllrb.com/) and adds more features on top.
 It’s easy to create collections out of data or files.
 Every JSON file in the `data` folder is automatically available to each template.
 Adding tags to content creates [collections](https://www.11ty.dev/docs/collections/).
 This can be done quickly per folder in a JSON file.
-It‘s possible to create custom collections and sort, modify, or group collections with JavaScript.
+It’s possible to create custom collections and sort, modify, or group collections with JavaScript.

-With YAML frontmatter layouts can be chosen for each file or collection of files, permalinks can be generated programmatically or per file.
+With YAML, frontmatter layouts can be chosen for each file or collection of files, and permalinks can be generated programmatically or per file.

-[Filters](https://www.11ty.dev/docs/filters/) allow the modification of content, a few are build into Eleventy, others depend on the template language.
-It’s effortless to create your own filters.
+[Filters](https://www.11ty.dev/docs/filters/) allow the modification of content, a few are built into Eleventy, and others depend on the template language.
+It’s effortless to create custom filters.

 [Shortcodes](https://www.11ty.dev/docs/shortcodes/) allow creating custom helpers to be used and generate output.
 I used them to replace a lot of my components.

-I used only four Eleventy plugins:
+I used these four Eleventy plugins:

-- [@11ty/eleventy-plugin-rss](https://www.11ty.dev/docs/plugins/rss/) – Helps creating RSS/Atom feeds.
+- [@11ty/eleventy-plugin-rss](https://www.11ty.dev/docs/plugins/rss/) – Helps to create RSS/Atom feeds.
 - [@11ty/eleventy-plugin-syntaxhighlight](https://www.11ty.dev/docs/plugins/syntaxhighlight/) – Adds code highlighting via [Prism](https://prismjs.com/) on build time.
-- [eleventy-plugin-lazyimages](https://github.com/liamfiddler/eleventy-plugin-lazyimages) – Adds width and height attribute to all images, lazy loading and blur up technique.
+- [eleventy-plugin-lazyimages](https://github.com/liamfiddler/eleventy-plugin-lazyimages) – Adds width and height attributes to all images, lazy loading, and blur up technique.
 - [eleventy-plugin-reading-time](https://github.com/johanbrook/eleventy-plugin-reading-time) – Calculates the reading time.

 Eleventy uses [Markdown It](https://markdown-it.github.io/) as the default Markdown parser.
 I added plugins to support footnotes, GitHub headings, spoiler, subscript, superscript, and external anchors.

 ### PostCSS

-I used [PostCSS](https://postcss.org/) to generate the CSS of my website, with very few plugins.
+I used [PostCSS](https://postcss.org/) to generate the CSS of my website, with a few plugins.
 I added a few features to use SASS-style variables.
 I might move to CSS custom properties in the future.
-For now, I use them only for color variables.
+For now, I use them for color variables.

-Another thing added is the nesting of CSS, because it makes the writing easier and it’s more clear what belongs together.
+Another thing added is the nesting of CSS because it makes the writing easier, and it’s more clear what belongs together.

 Sorting media queries is a helpful plugin when using nested media queries.
 The plugin collects all CSS of one media query size and combines them.

 ### Gulp

-I started development without any JavaScript bundler, but it’s convenient to be able to use modules or ES6 syntax. ~~I decided to go with [Rollup](https://rollupjs.org/) because it _seemed_ to be the simplest tool.
-It was still a mess to get it doing exactly what I wanted.
-That was the only part in the development which was frustrating.
-I hate all JavaScript bundlers available. 🤬 They are all too complicated or don’t do as I want.~~
+I started development without any JavaScript bundler, but it’s convenient to be able to use modules or ES6 syntax.
+I used [Gulp](https://gulpjs.com/) for my workflows.

-~~In the end, I replaced my custom PostCSS NPM task to run with Rollup.~~

-<ins>I replaced Rollup with to [Gulp](https://gulpjs.com/), because it’s much better in doing exactly what I want.</ins>

 ## Source Code

-I learned a lot by looking at other developers Eleventy code, honorable mention goes to:
+I learned a lot by looking at other developer’s Eleventy code, honorable mention goes to:

 - [Zach Leatherman](https://www.zachleat.com/), the creator of _Eleventy_.
 - [Jecelyn Yeen](https://jec.fyi/), who wrote a [full series on creating a blog with Eleventy](https://jec.fyi/blog/building-my-static-site-with-11ty).
 - [Phil Hawksworth](https://www.hawksworx.com/) who created [multiple Eleventy starters](https://github.com/philhawksworth/) to learn from.
-- [Stephanie Eckles](https://thinkdobecreate.com/), who created [11ty Rocks!](https://11ty.rocks/), wrote multiple articles about Eleventy, and created a free [Egghead course](https://egghead.io/courses/build-an-eleventy-11ty-site-from-scratch-bfd3).
+- [Stephanie Eckles](https://thinkdobecreate.com/), who created [11ty Rocks!](https://11ty.rocks/), wrote multiple articles about Eleventy and created a free [Egghead course](https://egghead.io/courses/build-an-eleventy-11ty-site-from-scratch-bfd3).
 - [Max Böck](https://mxb.dev/), who writes a lot about Eleventy in his blog.

 My [source code on GitHub](https://github.com/kogakure/website-11ty-stefanimhoff.de) is as always public for everyone, including all commits I did since I started the project in mid-March 2021.